fuks-kit/app_services/README.md

     2. `git push origin vX.X.X`
 6. Merge `main` branch into `stable` branch

+After the release is merged into the `stable` branch, the new release will be automatically deployed by using Google Cloud Run.

 ## Generate gRPC Definitions

 To generate gRPC definitions, follow these steps: